The Ultimate Guide To Buying a Used Road Bike

 This is one of the best ways to find out if the bike is legitimate.
 Get in touch with the seller and ask them as many questions as you want about the bike.
 This includes what work has been done on it as well as its usage.
 A true bike enthusiast will be able to answer with no problems at all.

-There are many online databases that register owned bikes, such as Bike Register.
-These sites will allow you to check the frame number of the bike that you are looking at in order to ensure that the bike hasn’t been reported stolen or missing.
+Many online databases register owned bikes, such as Bike Register.
+These sites will allow you to check the frame number of the bike that you are looking at to ensure that the bike hasn’t been reported stolen or missing.

-One of the best places to find used road bikes is your local bike shop.
-These people usually refurbish the bikes that are sent to them, so that you will be able to get a serviced bike.
+One of the best places to find second-hand bikes is your local bike shop.
+Bike shops usually refurbish the bikes that are sent to them, so that you will be able to get a serviced bike.
 However, the problem is that most of these bikes are professional bikes.

 Be careful when shopping on sites like Gumtree.
-Although the site is very reliable indeed, the private sellers on them are the same as those everywhere.
+Although the site is very reliable indeed, the private sellers on it are the same as those everywhere.
 In addition, they don’t offer buyer protection so it is a risky business indeed.
+I had a very bad experience on one of such sites with a private seller.

 If you are a daily commuter on the lookout for a cheap bike you can use for your casual urban rides, including the trip to work and back as well as some evening biking on the weekends, a used road bike is for you.
 However, always remember to stay safe when buying bikes online.